pauljburgess/MasterMind/README.md

 - HTML
 - CSS
   - Flexbox
-  - Grid
 - JavaScript
 ---

 ### **Getting Started**

-Playing is simple: the game can be found at --LINK-- Press play, choose a colour, and start guessing!
+Playing is simple: the game can be found at [--LINK--](https://m4st3rm1nd.surge.sh/game.html) Press play, pick a level, choose a colour, and start guessing!